ABOUT

 Mt.
 Baker Wilderness

-Born in Seattle, WA., graduated from Roosevelt High, served (drafted) in the U.S. Army Signal Corp overseas (Vietnam Era Vet), and attended Bellevue and Shoreline Community Colleges.
-Past pres. of the Steelhead Trout Club of WA. and member since 1978, a member of the Trail Blazers Club since 1979 (Alpine Lakes fish stockers), a member of the Snohomish Sportsmen's Assc., Involved in outdoor/sportsman issues and enhancement projects as well as serving on a number of relating committees, and chaired countless meetings.
+Born in Seattle, WA., graduated from Roosevelt High, served (drafted) in the U.S. Army Signal Corp overseas (Vietnam Era Vet), attended Bellevue and Shoreline Community Colleges.
+Worked as a bartender in 1970s at the notorious T-Bird Tavern in Ballard.
+Worked for Waco/Alumi Systems as a branch manager, work for Sears, at Microsoft, at Albertson's, and had his own business as a sub-contractor installer of window coverings for interior shops over a 20 year span.
+Worked at G.I.
+Joe's for 6 years and then Sports Authority 7 + yrs.
+Was past pres. of the Steelhead Trout Club of WA.
+(5 terms) member since 1978, a member of the Trail Blazers Club 1979-2011 (Alpine Lakes fish stockers), a member of the Snohomish Sportsmen's Assc., been involved in outdoor/sportsman issues and enhancement projects as well as serving on a number of relating commitees, and chaired countless meetings.
 A columnist for the Reel News 1993-'99 (Puget Sound Anglers publication).
 A conservationist and keen observer (naturalist-explorer) of nature.
-Enjoys outdoor photography, writing, wildlife watching, backpacking, climbing, giving outdoor related slide shows, carving hiking/walking sticks, all types of fishing,hunting and bird dogs, fly tying and shotgun shell reloading.
-A free-spirit thinker with a penchant for wine, women, song, and classic chevy cars.
+Enjoys outdoor photography, painting art drawing & painting, writing, wildlife watching, climbing & hiking, giving outdoor related slide shows, carving hiking/walking sticks, all types of fishing,hunting and bird dogs fly tying and shotgun shell reloading.
+A free-spirit thinker with a penchant for wine, women, song.

 25 Year Membership Award